LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

 **Eigenray Analysis**

 In some scenarios, those specific propagation paths connecting known source and receiver locations are of interest.
 Such propagation paths are termed 'eigenrays' and can be difficult to compute when considering propagation paths in 3 dimensions including cross winds.
 The auxiliary parameters that are utilized by infraGA/GeoAc for computation of the geometric spreading losses can also be leveraged for computation of launch angle changes that shift an arrival closer to a desired location.
-A Levenberg-Marquardt (LM) algorithm has been implemented that uses the auxiliary parameters for such a search (more detail in the :ref:`physics` discussion).
+A Levenberg-Marquardt (LM) algorithm has been implemented that uses the auxiliary parameters for such a search (more detail in the :ref:`physics` discussion and in Blom & Waxler (2017)).
 The eigenray methods in infraGA/GeoAc are accessed using the :code:`eigenray` flag instead of :code:`prop` and have a number of common parameters.
 In addition to specifying a source location, the receiver location is also needed.
 The following command runs an eigenray search for a source at (30, -100) to a receiver to the west-south-west at (30.25, -104.25).

   .. code::  none